FEASTorg/linux-wire/docs/examples.md

 void loop()
 {
-    // all work handled in the Wire callbacks
+    // callbacks handle all traffic
 }
 ```

-This builds the same behavior that the Arduino `Wire` examples use: whatever byte the master last wrote will be returned on the next read.
+This mirrors the stock Arduino `Wire` slave examples: whatever byte the master last wrote will be returned on the next read.

-## Test Flow
+### Test Flow

 1. Flash the sketch and connect the Nano to the Pi via the level shifter.
 2. On the Pi (with `linux-wire` built):